can-ozkan/CplusplusProgramming/README.md

 # CplusplusProgramming
-This is the notes, code snips for the C++ tutorial named "Beginning C++ Programming - From Beginner to Beyond" on Udemy platform by the instructor Dr. Frank Mitropoulos
+This is repo containing notes, code snips and others for the C++ tutorial named "Beginning C++ Programming - From Beginner to Beyond" on Udemy by the instructor Dr. Frank Mitropoulos.
+Many special thanks to him for this tutorial bringing to the planet.